-Construction at Namoya, Banro's second gold mine, is on track for completion in Q3 2013, first gold in Q4 2013 and commercial production in 2014.
+Construction at Namoya, Banro's second gold mine, is on track for completion in Q2 2014, first gold in Q4 2013 and commercial production in 2014.

-Banro's Namoya (oxide) project began construction in the fourth quarter of 2012 and the Company anticipates construction completion during Q3 of 2013 followed by first gold from the gravity circuit in the fourth quarter of 2013 and gold from the heap leach in the first quarter of 2014.
-At full capacity, gold from the Namoya mine is expected to double the Company's projected gold production to an annualized rate of 225,000 - 240,000 ounces.
+Banro's Namoya (oxide) project began construction in the fourth quarter of 2012 and the Company anticipates construction completion during Q1 of 2014.
+At full capacity, gold from the Namoya mine is expected to produce roughly 9,000 to 10,000 ounces per month.

-Following the completion of the preliminary assessment in January 2011, Banro began infill drilling to move Inferred ounces to the Measured & Indicated categories and drilling of new targets to increase the defined resource base.
-As a result of infill drilling, the Measured and Indicated resources at Namoya increased by 39%: 24.77 million tonnes grading 1.99g/t Au containing 1.58 million ounces of gold plus an Inferred resource of 9.47 million tonnes grading 1.44g/t Au containing 440,000 ounces of gold.
-The updated resource calculation used a cut-off grade of 0.4g/t Au, identical to the previously calculations.
+Namoya has a Proven & Probable resource of 23.00 million tonnes grading 2.34g/t Au containing 1.03 million ounces of gold.
+Measured and Indicated resources at Namoya are 29.78 million tonnes grading 1.91g/t Au containing 1.83 million ounces of gold plus an Inferred resource of 6.52 million tonnes grading 1.61g/t Au containing 340,000 ounces of gold.
+The updated resource calculation used a cut-off grade of 0.4g/t Au.

 The most recent technical report with respect to the Namoya Property that has been filed by Banro on SEDAR is the "Preliminary Assessment NI 43-101 Technical Report, Namoya Gold Project, Maniema Province, Democratic Republic of the Congo," dated March 3, 2011.
 A copy of this report may be accessed at www.sedar.com or by clicking on the link below.